will-dabeast09/fbin/README.md

 # FBin
-FBin does high quality quantization on a  video and saves it in this specific binary format:
+FBin scales and does high quality quantization on a video and saves it in this specific binary format:
 |       output.bin
 |------------------------
 |palette (2 * num_colors)